 We are pleased to announce our third Guest of Honour, agent Sam Morgan!

 Sam Morgan is the Right Hand of Darkness at JABberwocky.
 He is a native of Shelby, North Carolina and graduated from the University of North Carolina at Chapel Hill with a B.A. in Communications – Media Studies and Production.
 Before joining JABberwocky in late 2012, Sam worked throughout New York City as a television critic, pizza guy, and several other glamorous positions.
-He’s an active nerd … Continue reading
+He’s an active nerd across all media from British television (Doctor Who and Black … Continue reading

 We are pleased to announce our second Guest of Honour, Tanya Huff!